Lee Kuan Yew: Personal life

 Lee and his wife, Kwa Geok Choo, were married on 30 September 1950.
 Both spoke English as their first language.
-Lee first started learning Chinese in 1955, at the age of 32.
+Lee first started learning Mandarin in 1955, at the age of 32.
 During World War II, he learned the Japanese language to help him survive, and worked as a Japanese translator during the Japanese occupation of Singapore.
+Over his life, he also learned and used Hokkien, Malay, and Latin.

 Lee and Kwa have two sons and a daughter.
 His elder son, Lee Hsien Loong, was the third prime minister of Singapore.
 Several members of the Lee family hold prominent positions in the Singapore society.
 His younger son Lee Hsien Yang was president and CEO of SingTel, and Chairman of the Civil Aviation Authority of Singapore (CAAS).
 Lee's daughter Lee Wei Ling, a neurologist and epileptologist, was director of the National Neuroscience Institute.
 Lee's daughter-in-law Ho Ching was executive director and CEO of Temasek Holdings.
 His wife Kwa Geok Choo died on 2 October 2010, at the age of 89.

 Lee had variously described himself as an agnostic and a "nominal Buddhist".
 He also mentioned that he was brought up in a family which practiced Chinese ancestor worship but stopped after his father died, and that he "neither [denies] nor [accepts] that there is a God".
 In his later years, Lee practised meditation under the tutelage of Benedictine monk Laurence Freeman, director of the World Community for Christian Meditation.

 Lee was diagnosed with dyslexia in adulthood.

-Lee was a founding member of the Fondation Chirac's honour committee, which was launched by former French President Jacques Chirac to promote world peace.
+Lee was a founding member of the Fondation Chirac's honour committee, which was launched by former French president Jacques Chirac to promote world peace.
 He was also a member of David Rockefeller's "International Council", which included Henry Kissinger, Riley P. Bechtel, George Shultz and others.
 Additionally, he was one of the "Forbes' Brain Trust", along with Paul Johnson and Ernesto Zedillo.